Spectral and Jet Properties of the Quasi-thermal Dominated GRB 210121A, GRB 210610B and GRB 221022B: spectral and jet properties of GRB 221022B

 An extra component denoted by a PL function is added on the mBB model, to see if there exists non-thermal contribution in the QT-dominated emission.
 However, for the first and second bins (from $T_0-2$ s to 20 s), and the last two bins (from $T_0+30$ s to 50 s), the fit quality are not better with combined model of mBB +PL, or the fit results are not reasonable (e.g., $m<-1$).
 For the former time bins with large $\alpha$, it may be because there is not evident contribution from extra non-thermal (NT) emission; for the latter with much smaller $\alpha<-2/3$, it is dominated by the NT emission.
 Around the peak flux from $T_0+20$ s to 30 s, we find that the fit results with an extra PL component are better than that only with mBB, especially in $T_0+25$ s to 30 s with $\Delta$BIC=7.9 compared with that only with mBB model.
-Thus, it seems that in general, evolution from quasi-thermal emission to non-thermal emission occurs during the burst, as shown in Figure~\ref{fig:LC_GRB221022B} (b).
-It is necessary to extract the magnetization parameters of the outflow and central engine, including $(1+\sigma_0)$ and $(1+\sigma_{15})$ at $r=10^{15}$ cm as the radius for non-thermal emission.
+Thus, it seems that in general, evolution from QT emission to NT emission occurs during the burst, as shown in Figure~\ref{fig:LC_GRB221022B} (b).